-Nearly all historic concert venues in Vienna can lay claim to one or other composer having once played there.
-In the case of the Deutschordenshaus (English: the House of the Teutonic Order), one actually lived there – a promising musician named Mozart.
+Nearly all historical concert venues in Vienna can lay claim to one or other composer having once played there.
+In the case of the Deutschordenshaus, two actually lived there.
+Including a promising musician named Mozart.
 (I wonder what became of him?)

 - Home to the Teutonic Order in Austria